MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-event-processor-host.md

 ### Example

-As an example, imagine that there are 5 virtual machines (VMs) dedicated to consuming events, and a simple console application in each VM, which does the actual work of consumption.
+As an example, imagine that there are 5 virtual machines (VMs) dedicated to consuming events, and a simple console application in each VM, which does the actual consumption work.
 Each console application then creates one [EventProcessorHost](/dotnet/api/microsoft.azure.eventhubs.processor.eventprocessorhost) instance and registers it with the Event Hubs service.

 In this example scenario, let's say that 16 partitions are allocated to the 5 **EventProcessorHost** instances.
 Some **EventProcessorHost** instances might own a few more partitions than others.
 For each partition that an **EventProcessorHost** instance owns, it creates an instance of the `SimpleEventProcessor` class.
 Therefore, there are 16 instances of `SimpleEventProcessor` overall, with one assigned to each partition.